Harvey vs Spellbook: AI Legal Tools Compared (2026)

 The Bottom Line

 Harvey is the enterprise AI copilot for large law firms.
-Custom-trained models, deep legal research, multi-document due diligence, and the backing of $1B+ in funding make it the leading AI tool for sophisticated legal work at scale.
-The trade-off is price and accessibility.
-If you are not a large firm with a six-figure AI budget, Harvey is not built for you.
+Custom-trained models, deep legal research, multi-document due diligence, and an $11 billion valuation on its own announcement put it among the leading AI tools for sophisticated legal work at scale.
+The trade-off is accessibility: it is sold through an enterprise motion with no published price, which suits large firms and frustrates everyone else.

 Spellbook is the accessible AI drafting assistant for individual lawyers and smaller firms.
-Native Word integration, per-user pricing, and zero implementation overhead make it easy to adopt.
-The trade-off is depth.
-Spellbook does not match Harvey on research, due diligence, or organizational customization.
+Native Word integration, a free trial, per-user licensing and low implementation overhead make it easy to adopt.
+The trade-off is scope: as of our August 2026 review, its published capabilities do not extend to Harvey's research, due diligence, or firm-wide customization.

 The best choice depends on what you are actually trying to solve.
 Faster legal research?
 Harvey.
 Faster drafting in Word?
 Spellbook.
 Faster contracts for your business?
 That is a different category.